lemmih/nix-s3-cache/README.md

-# nix-s3-cache
+# nix-s3-cache 🚀

-Like Cachix - but without the steep price.

-GitHub Action for caching Nix derivations with S3-compatible storage.
-Works with vanilla Nix and Determinate Nix.
+We love Nix! ❄️ Reproducible builds, declarative configs, and that warm fuzzy feeling when `nix build` just works.

+But let's be honest - without caching, your CI will spend more time compiling than a philosophy major spends contemplating existence. ☕

+This GitHub Action hooks up your Nix builds to any S3-compatible storage, so you can stop recompiling the universe on every push.

+## 🤔 Alternatives

+There are other great caching solutions out there:

+- **[Cachix](https://www.cachix.org/)** - The OG Nix cache.
+Polished and reliable, but can get pricey for larger teams.
+- **[Magic Nix Cache](https://github.com/DeterminateSystems/magic-nix-cache)** - Zero-config caching using GitHub Actions cache.
+Super convenient, but limited to 10 GiB and artifacts expire after 7 days.
+- **[FlakeHub Cache](https://flakehub.com/)** - Integrated with FlakeHub's flake registry.
+Nice if you're already in that ecosystem.

+**nix-s3-cache** gives you full control over your cache with any S3-compatible storage.
+Bring your own bucket, pay only for what you use (or nothing at all with free tiers! 🎉).

-## S3 Providers with Free Tiers
+## 💸 S3 Providers with Free Tiers

 | Provider | Free Storage |
 |----------|--------------|